astronomer/docs/software/configure-platform-resources.md

 ---
-sidebar_label: 'Configure Platform Resources'
+sidebar_label: 'Configure platform resources'
-title: 'Astronomer Software Platform Resources'
+title: 'Astronomer Software platform resources'
 id: configure-platform-resources
 description: A summary of how platform and Airflow deployment resources are created in the context of Astronomer Software.
 ---

-## Configuring Platform Resources
+## Configuring platform resources

 By default, Astronomer needs around 10 CPUs and 44Gi of memory: